laurentlmx/timegate/README.md

 `Timegate.Check(court number, day at 4:18 PM, 0, 42 Minutes, 42 Minutes)`

-Finally, if the player confirmed their reservation on time and wishes to extend it for another hour:
+Finally, if the player confirmed their reservation on time and wishes to extend it for another hour :

 `Timegate.Check(court number, day at 5 PM, 0, 1H, 1H)`